 Now’s your opportunity to get “intel.”
 Find out stuff you’ll never learn on social media.
 (Because we only publish what we want others to see.)
 Find out about the relationship.
 How does your referral source know the prospect?
-What’s her style?
-What’s important to her?
+What’s the prospect’s style?
+What’s important to them?
 What’s the best mode of communication?
 Get as much color commentary as you can.

 Ask why the referrer thought of this prospect for you.
 What are the problems you can solve?
 What would be important to emphasize in a conversation?

 4. What’s the best way to introduce me?

 Most introductions today are by email, but not all.
 I recently asked a client for a referral, and he told me he was seeing an individual that evening who would be a good prospect.
 It’s best if your referral source reaches out to the person first, but many don’t make the time.
 Be sure that you’re copied on the email and can respond quickly to schedule time to talk.

 5. When can you make the introduction?

 You may be thinking “Enough, already.
 This feels as if I’m asking too much.”
 But if you don’t ask this question, you have no timeline, and neither does your referral source.